 Get professional legal advice if you're unsure of your citizenship status under Chinese law.

 If your child is born in China and you plan to get Australian citizenship by descent, contact the Australian Department of Home Affairs for advice.

 If one parent is from mainland China, authorities will consider a child born in China to be a Chinese national.

 Local authorities may not recognise the child's Australian citizenship and passport.

 Contact the local Entry and Exit Administration Bureau for details.

-You may need a full visa for travel to China, even as a tourist.
+You may need a full visa to travel to China, even as a tourist.

 If you need a full visa, you must get this before you travel.

-See the Embassy of the People's Republic of China for visa types.
+See the Embassy of the People's Republic of China for eligibility requirements and visa types.

 Authorities will scan your fingerprints when you arrive if you're aged between 14 and 70 years.